singularityhub/singularityware.github.io/_posts/recipes/2017-01-26-singularity-hub-tutorial.md

     sudo make install
 ```

-If you are using a Mac, or just need a virtual machine, then you will want to follow the instructions <a href="http://singularity.lbl.gov/install-mac" target="_blank">here</a>.
+If you are using a Mac, or just need a virtual machine, then you will want to follow the instructions <a href="{{ site.baseurl }}/install-mac" target="_blank">here</a>.
 Basically, you need to install vagrant, virtual box, and then do this:

 ```bash
 vagrant init ubuntu/trusty64